 In-app guidance usually comes in the form of prompts to help new users get acquainted with the different services and features across their dashboard.
 However, it can also mean access to the support team via a pop-up in the corner of the app, or an onboarding checklist.

 Appcues provides in-app pop-ups and integrated self-service onboarding.
 This includes text and rich-media guidance delivered directly to users as they navigate around your product.
-Appcues also offers tracking, feature adoption management, and follow-up tools, so you can see when and how customers use your product.
+Appcues also offers tracking, feature adoption management, and follow-up tools so you can see when and how customers use your product.

 2) Graphics and videos

 You can use Loom to create and share screenshots, gifs, and videos.
-This tool is especially useful when creating pre-recorded demos, explainer videos, and short how-to gifs, since you can record your screen as you walk through any onboarding step.
+This tool is especially useful when creating pre-recorded demos, explainer videos, and short how-to gifs, since you can record your screen as you walk through each onboarding step.

 3) Email campaigns

-HubSpot’s email system is so powerful for an onboarding sequence because you can set up your entire onboarding tracking process within HubSpot.
+HubSpot’s email system is incredibly powerful for an onboarding sequence because you can set up your entire onboarding tracking process within HubSpot.
 By assigning different deal stages to different onboarding steps, you can create easy triggers and logic branches for a customized onboarding drip.

 Klaviyo is an eCommerce-focused tool that helps businesses learn more about their customers through integrated forms, profile-building, and analytics.
-You can send out customized email workflows, use real-time data to trigger email sends, and even add SMS to your onboarding arsenal.
+You can send customized email workflows, use real-time data to trigger email sends, and even add SMS to your onboarding arsenal.

 Following up to see how customers are using your app is important.
 You can use the following apps to track customer activity, reach out proactively to prevent churn, and check-in to get feedback.

-In addition to emails, HubSpot pop-ups are great options to check in with customers and provide an opportunity to ask questions or raise concerns.
+In addition to emails, HubSpot pop-ups are great options to check in with customers and provide an opportunity for them to ask questions or raise concerns.
 You can set their pop-ups to appear based on deal stage criteria, which means you can customize who sees your message based on their onboarding stage.